 Published 13th January 2017

-Before we start, take a minute and think about your answers to these questions:
+Before we start, take a minute and think about these questions:

 If you were learning English, what first language would you want your teacher to speak?

 Can a non-native speaker teach English as well as a native speaker?

 Regardless of how you answered, by thinking about these questions you will have uncovered your view on the Native English Speaker Teacher (NEST) and the Non-Native English Speaker Teacher (NNEST) debate.
 This has been a debate for many years in the EFL field and if you haven’t heard of it, here it is in a nutshell:

 There seems to be an ingrained belief that a native speaker teacher is a better teacher than a non-native speaker teacher.

 Why?
 Presumably, because they have the advantage of speaking English as a first language.
 But this is a simple idea that needs to be unpacked.
 Let’s look at why being a speaker of a language doesn’t necessarily make you a good teacher of that language.

 As we all know, being able to speak the language does not necessarily mean that you are able to teach the language.
 That would be like saying that if you can swim you can teach someone to swim, or if you can walk on a tightrope you can teach someone else how to do it.
 Teaching does not come naturally to everyone.
 Teaching is not just a lot of explaining.
 It is guiding and modelling and demonstrating, especially when it comes to something as tricky as English.
 Teachers need to utilise many different teaching techniques to ensure their learners learn as best they can.

 Teaching is not an ability we are all born with, even when it comes to something like speaking a language.
 This is why there are many brilliant native English-speaking teachers out there, but there are some very average ones too – and the same can be said for non-native English-speaking teachers.